4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/bTree/README.md

 Large amounts of data have to be stored on the disk.
 But disk I/O operations are slow and not knowing where to look for the data can drastically worsen search time.
 B-Tree is used as an index structure to efficiently locate the desired data.
-Note, the B-Tree itself can be partially stored in RAM (higher levels) and and partially on disk (lower, less freq accessed levels).
+Note, the B-Tree itself can be partially stored in RAM (higher levels) and partially on disk (lower, less freq accessed levels).

 Consider a database of all the CS modules offered in NUS.
 Suppose there is a column "Code" (module code) in the